When you want to rent an apartment, you need to consider all the costs involved in renting, including rent, utilities, parking, and even ‘admin fees’.

 In addition to your application/background check fee and deposit, an apartment complex may charge a one-time ‘admin fee’ or administrative fee.

-This admin fee is a one-time fee and is usually somewhere between $150 to $300, usually owed after you are approved to the complex but before lease signing.
+This admin fee is a one-time fee and is usually between $150 to $300, owed after you are approved but before lease signing.
+However, it may be charged before approval.

 Does the Admin Fee Get Credited to Your Rent?